sweinst/Grafology/docs/algos/shortest_paths.md

 - The work case performance is  $O(\lVert E \rVert + \lVert V \rVert \log{(\lVert V \rVert)})$

 ### Usage
-The algorithm returns a *AllShortestPaths* instance which allows to:
+The algorithm returns an *AllShortestPaths* instance which allows to:
 - check if another vertex is reachable (*is_reachable*)
 - get the distance to another vertex (*get_distance*).
 If the vertex is unreachable, it will return *graphology::D_INFINITY*
 - get an iterator for the path leading to another vertex (*get_path*)

 ```C++
 #include <grafology/all_shortest_paths.h>